vitest-dev/vitest/docs/config/index.md

 Should Vitest process assets (.png, .svg, .jpg, etc) files and resolve them like Vite does in the browser.

-hese module will have a default export equal to the path to the asset, if no query is specified.
+This module will have a default export equal to the path to the asset, if no query is specified.

 ::: warning
 At the moment, this option only works with [`experimentalVmThreads`](#experimentalvmthreads) pool.